The Lord of the Rings (film series)

 The Lord of the Rings is widely regarded as one of the greatest and most influential film series ever made.
 It was a major financial success and is among the highest-grossing film series of all time, having grossed over $2.9 billion worldwide.
-Its faithfulness to the source material was a subject of discussion.
+Its faithfulness to the source material has been a subject of discussion.
 The series received numerous accolades, winning 17 Academy Awards out of 30 total nominations, including Best Picture for The Return of the King.
 In 2021, the Library of Congress selected The Fellowship of the Ring for preservation in the United States National Film Registry for being "culturally, historically, or aesthetically significant".

 Films

 The Fellowship of the Ring

-In the Second Age, lords of Elves, Dwarves, and Men each receive Rings of Power.
-Sauron secretly forges the One Ring, giving it power over the other Rings.
-Men and Elves battle Sauron.
-Isildur cuts the Ring from Sauron's finger, ending the Second Age.
-The Ring corrupts Isildur, who is killed by Orcs.
-The Ring is lost for 2,500 years until Gollum finds it.
-Centuries later, the Ring is found by the hobbit Bilbo Baggins.
+In the Second Age, lords of Elves, Dwarves, and Men receive Rings of Power.
+Sauron secretly forges the One Ring to dominate the other Rings.
+As Men and Elves battle Sauron, the prince Isildur cuts the Ring from Sauron's finger, breaking his power and ending the Second Age.
+Later, when Isildur is killed by Orcs, the Ring is lost for 2,500 years.
+Gollum finds and keeps it until the hobbit Bilbo Baggins steals it.

 Sixty years later, Bilbo passes on the Ring to Frodo.
-The Wizard Gandalf discovers it is the One Ring, and warns Frodo to leave.
-Frodo sets out with Sam, pursued by Sauron's nine Nazgûl servants.
-They meet Merry and Pippin and evade the Nazgûl, reaching Bree, but Gandalf is not there, captured by the evil Wizard Saruman.
-A Ranger named Strider guides them to Rivendell, but they are ambushed on Weathertop by the Nazgûl.
-Their leader stabs Frodo with a Morgul blade.
-Arwen, Strider's beloved Elf, rescues Frodo.
+The Wizard Gandalf warns Frodo to take it to safety.
+Frodo sets out with Sam, joining Merry and Pippin along the way.
+They evade pursuit by Sauron's nine Nazgûl servants, but Gandalf misses their rendezvous, having been captured by the evil Wizard Saruman.
+As the Ranger Strider guides them to Rivendell, the Nazgûl ambush them.
+Frodo receives a cursed wound from their leader, but is rescued by the elf Arwen.
 Gandalf escapes from Saruman's tower.
-Arwen's father Elrond holds a council.
-It decides the Ring must be destroyed in the fires of Mount Doom.
+Arwen's father Elrond holds a council, which decides the Ring must be destroyed in the fires of Mount Doom.
 Frodo volunteers to take the Ring, accompanied by eight others.
 Bilbo gives Frodo his sword Sting, and a mithril mail-shirt.

 The company travels through the Mines of Moria.
-Gollum follows them to reclaim the ring.
-They are attacked by Orcs and a troll.
-A Balrog attacks; the others escape as Gandalf confronts the Balrog and is pulled into darkness.
-The Fellowship reaches Lothlórien, where Galadriel, the Elf-queen, tells Frodo that he alone can complete the quest.
-The Fellowship travels downriver.
-Boromir attempts to take the Ring and is killed by Orcs; Merry and Pippin are captured.
-Aragorn, Legolas, and Gimli head to rescue Merry and Pippin while Frodo and Sam travel towards Mordor.
+They are stalked by Gollum, who wants to reclaim the Ring, and attacked by Orcs, a troll, and a Balrog.
+Gandalf confronts the Balrog and is pulled into darkness as the others escape.
+The Fellowship reaches Lothlórien, where the Elf-queen Galadriel tells Frodo that he alone can complete the quest.
+Farther downriver, Boromir attempts to take the Ring and is killed by Orcs, who capture Merry and Pippin.
+Aragorn, Legolas, and Gimli go to rescue Merry and Pippin while Frodo and Sam travel towards Mordor.